AdamZaczek/react-graphql/README.md

 9. Add categories (Done).
 Might want to have stories with multiple categories.
 10. Add hashing password(!).(parth of Auth0 changes)
 11. Consider migration to postgres or dynamodb.(done, not gonna happen)
-12. Add authentication and login wia Auth0. (in progress)
+12. Add authentication and login. (in progress)
 13. Add seeding method(done)
-14. Decouple front and backend, build backend with webpack.(not needed atm)
+14. Decouple front and backend, build backend with webpack(webpack building done).
 15. Add docker(before deploy)
 16. Add dataloader!
 ```

-Hashing passwords(prolly gotta change to postgress):
 https://www.mongodb.com/blog/post/password-authentication-with-mongoose-part-1

 App requires adding myMongoCredentials.js file to main folder with a link to mongolab database.
 It looks like this: